psychotimmy/aoc2023-cpm/README.md

 Day4-2.pas - runs in 37 seconds using the puzzle data.

+Day6-1.pas - runs in 4 seconds using the puzzle data.

 Day7-1.pas - runs in 4 minutes 12 seconds using the puzzle data.
 Replacing the insertion sort with a better algorithm will improve execution time.

 Day7-2.pas - runs in 4 minutes 12 seconds using the puzzle data.
 As for part 1, replacing the insertion sort with a better algorithm will improve execution time.